THE FRAGRANCE OF CHRIST

 29 Let peoples serve you, And nations bow down to you.
 Be master over your brethren, And let your mother’s sons bow down to you.
 Cursed be everyone who curses you, And blessed be those who bless you!”

-All the rituals or sacrifices under the Old Covenant and many striking events recorded in the Old Testament are mere shadows, types, or representations of spiritual truths and realities under the New Covenant.
+All the rituals or sacrifices under the Old Covenant and many notable events recorded in the Old Testament are mere shadows, types, or representations of spiritual truths and realities under the New Covenant.

 Hebrews 10:1 – NKJV